How to Stop Leaf Miner Plant Damage for Good – Gro Indoor

 Trap crops confuse your plants by being more attractive and preventing the actual plant from being infested.
 These trap crops are planted nearby the actual plant.
 Some good choices for trap crops are velvetleaf, columbine, and lambs quarter.

-Using Sticky Traps
+Set Up Yellow Sticky Traps

 Sticky insect traps are hung near plants that are either vulnerable to or currently experiencing damage from leaf miners.
 Like all the previous options, these are also used to prevent leaf miners.
 One thing you need to know is that sticky traps are not very effective against larvae but can keep adult leaf miners such as flies and moths away from your plants, preventing them from laying eggs in the first place.
 At the point of contact with the sticky trap, the leaf miner will die off immediately.